VOLUME 3 GENERAL TECHNICAL ADMINISTRATION

 B. POI Responsibility.
 POIs should encourage their assigned air carriers to have established sick leave policies

 and procedures, especially those concerning the release of flightcrew members from duty when they develop sudden temporary illnesses such as colds,

 flu, or fevers.
 These policies and procedures should not discourage flightcrew members from taking sick leave when they are ill.

 RESERVED.
-Paragraphs 3-1933 through 3-1945.
+Paragraphs 3-1942 through 3-1945.